caleblloyd/polymer-wedding/README.md

 I wrote this web application using Polymer with the goal of making a beautiul, functional, and mobile-friendly personal wedding website.
 I hope that others find this useful in learning to use Polymer and building their own personalized wedding websites!

+Some features of the app:
+- Condensing Header
+- Animations between pages
+- HTML5 PushState Routing
+- Offline Caching via Service Worker

+Thanks to the Polymer team for all of their hard work and the excellent polymer-cli.
+And thanks to Maggie for saying yes!

 ### Live Demo

 https://maggieandcaleb.com